Wait, When Will We Have The Election Results?

 Trump is likely afraid of what Foley dubbed “the blue shift” — essentially, an explanation as to why Democratic votes are often counted later.
 Foley noted a pattern that’s taken hold since 2004: Almost every election, officials have counted large swaths of Democratic votes after Election Day.
 He connected this trend to the Help America Vote Act, which was signed into law in 2002 and allows voters to cast provisional ballots if they believe they are eligible but don’t appear on the register.
 By nature, provisional ballots are not counted until they are verified by officials days after the election.

-Voter who cast them also predominantly belong to demographics that typically vote Democrat.
+Voters who cast them also predominantly belong to demographics that typically vote Democrat.
 “It is not unreasonable to expect Trump’s Democratic opponent in 2020 to gain on Trump by over 20,000 votes in Pennsylvania during the period between Election Night and the final, official certification of the canvass,” Foley predicted in 2019, before the COVID-19 pandemic complicated matters even further.

 Now, it’s likely that mail-in votes, not just provisional ones, will cause this shift.
 According to an NBCLX/YouGov poll, 65% of Democrats voted by mail this year, compared to 49% of Independents and just 35% of Republicans.
 This makes sense, since, you know, Trump has tried to convince his voters that mail-in voting increases the risk of fraud and that mailmen are “selling the ballots” and dumping them in rivers.
 Checks out, right?
 (All of these claims have been disproven.)

-Note: Update: As of Election Night, many states have been called, but several critical ones are still in flux.
-According to FiveThirtyEight, we can expect "near-complete" results from Wisconsin and Michigan tomorrow.
-Pennsylvania, however, likely won't have a final outcome until Friday, November 6, reported The New York Times.